How to Plan the Best Trip to Ha’apai

 Cheap Accommodation in Ha’apai

 The guesthouses in Pangai make an ultra-affordable stay in Ha’apai where you’ll be staying with locals for a true Tongan experience.
-Alternatively, there are a couple of locally-run budget resorts with traditional beach fales for a real adventure!
-Check out our recommendations in the 7 Best Budget Accommodations in Ha’apai.
+Alternatively, there is a locally-run budget resort with traditional beach fales on Uoleva for a real adventure!
+Check out our recommendations in the 5 Best Budget Accommodations in Ha’apai.

 Honeymoons and Romantic Getaways to Ha’apai